-Dr. Stephanie Shishido, Communications Chair, is currently a postdoctoral researcher at the USC Michelson Center for Convergent Bioscience focusing on the identification and characterization of circulating tumor cells from the liquid biopsy received from clinical trial cancer patients.
+Dr. Stephanie Shishido, President, is currently a postdoctoral researcher at the USC Michelson Center for Convergent Bioscience focusing on the identification and characterization of circulating tumor cells from the liquid biopsy received from clinical trial cancer patients.
 Her interests focus on the interactions between the neoplastic cell and the microenvironment, specifically in relation to adhesion and intracellular communication, with an emphasis on cellular imaging, animal modeling, and molecular analyses.

 Dr. Marta Kubala, USC CHLA Representative, is a postdoctoral research fellow at the Children’s Hospital Los Angeles.
 She studies tumor microenvironment, specifically tumor associated macrophages and the role of plasminogen activation system in their migration and polarization.

 Dr. Anna Kamitakahara, CHLA Representative, is a postdoctoral research fellow at the Saban Research Institute of Children’s Hospital Los Angeles (CHLA).
 Her research focuses on understanding the genetic and neurobiological underpinnings of commonly co-occuring gastrointestial problems in children with autism spectrum disorder.
 LinkedIn